How to Add Google Search Console to WordPress and Google Analytics

 • Check to make sure your structured data (breadcrumbs, reviews, recipes, or other schema) is configured correctly

-In other words, Google Search Console is an incredibly helpful tool for that gives you information about your website and how your visitors are finding it.
+In other words, Google Search Console is an incredibly helpful tool that gives you a ton of information about your website and how your visitors are finding it in Google search.

 Set Up & Verify Your Website with Search Console

-Before you can see you site’s Search Console data, you need to prove to Google that you’re the owner of your website.
+Before you can see your site’s Search Console data, you need to prove to Google that you’re the owner of your website.

 To start, go to Google Search Console and sign into your Google Analytics account.
 If you haven’t created a property yet, you’ll go straight to the Welcome screen: